 It is advisable that you avoid strenuous activities for a minimum of 4-6 weeks to give time for your ankle to strengthen and allow swelling to go down.
 After this time, you can gradually increase your level of activity and make sure you can hop and sprint with changes of direction and make sudden stops without experiencing any pain.

 Complications from ankle arthroscopy are rare, but like any invasive surgery, they can occur.
 If you experience any of the below symptoms, you should contact your doctor immediately:

 - Increasing pain more than 2 day post-surgery

 - Increased swelling or pain in the leg

 - A cold leg or foot

 At One Healthcare we can book you in to see a specialist Orthopaedic Foot and Ankle Surgeon for an initial consultation, usually within 48 hours.
 Ankle arthroscopy procedures are available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Ankle Arthroscopy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital